src-d/blog/content/upcoming/enry.md

               enry [--json] [--breakdown]
 ```

-, and it's programmed to return an output similar to *linguist*'s output.
+, and it's programmed to return the output similar to *linguist*'s output.

 ```bash
 $ enry